coder-harshil/coder-harshil/README.md

-- 👋 Hi, I’m Harshil, a Data Analytics enthusiast.
+- 👋 Hi, I’m Harshil, a Data Science enthusiast.
 Welcome to my GitHub profile.
 - 👀 I’m interested in Data Scraping, Cleaning, and Visualization using Python, SQL, and Tableau.
+Currently learning ML and NLP.
 - 📫 You can go through various projects by me here and contact me through messages on LinkedIn.
 Always open for an exciting Analytics opportunity!
 <!---
 coder-harshil/coder-harshil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.